Dog-Friendly Getaway Ideas to Sonoma Wine Country

 The pool at the Fairmont is surrounded by palm trees

-Fido will feel oh-so-pampered, when he checks into his luxury room and finds his own bed, bowl, food treats, and toys politely placed out for him.
-Sshh, don’t tell Fido, but cats are welcome here, too, pampered with their own beds and toys.
+Fido will feel oh-so-pampered when he checks into his luxury room and finds his own bed, bowl, treats, and toys politely placed out for him.
+Cats are welcome here, too, pampered with their own beds and toys.
+This iconic AAA Four-Diamond luxury resort boasts beautifully landscaped grounds, onsite restaurants, and a spa oasis with mineral pools and private cabanas.

 Underwood Bar & Bistro, Graton

-Most guests don’t even know the very popular restaurant has a private patio – you have to access it through a gate on the side of the building.
-But it’s true – a few tables await here, and you can play some bocce while you wait for your order to arrive.
-Some favorite bites include flat iron steak frites in mushroom-shallot butter, crisp-skin rosemary-lemon brined roast chicken with lardons and crimini mushrooms, or rich mac-n-cheese laced with prosciutto.
+Most guests don’t know that this very popular restaurant has a private patio.
+Access this hidden spot through a gate on the side of the building where a few tables await you and your well-mannered doggie.
+Relax in the fresh air or play a game of bocce while your order is prepared.
+Some favorites include dishes like flat iron steak frites in mushroom-shallot butter, crisp-skin rosemary-lemon chicken with crimini mushrooms, or mac-n-cheese laced with prosciutto.

 Olea Hotel, Glen Ellen